sue-wallace/transformde.github.io/README.md

 Adopting branching strategies, code reviews, and pull requests promotes code quality and knowledge sharing.
 Automated testing and CI/CD pipelines should be integrated to validate transformations, enforce coding standards, and streamline deployments to cloud environments.
 Together, these practices reduce errors, improve reproducibility, and enable scalable, maintainable data engineering workflows.

+### Test Driven Development

+As data engineers we should adopt a test-driven development (TDD) approach whenever possible to ensure that data pipelines, transformations, and models are robust, reliable, and maintainable.
+By writing tests before implementing code, engineers can define clear expectations for data quality and logic which means catching issues early in development rather than in production.

+TDD encourages modular, reusable code and builds confidence when refactoring or scaling pipelines.
+It also supports automated validation of schema changes, business rules, and performance assumptions.

 ## x.
 Common Architectural patterns in data engineering

 ### Medallion Architecture